-DQ0 - DQ15 Input / Output Data I/O: The DQ0-DQ15 input and output data are synchronized with positive and negative edges of DQS and DQS#.
+DQ0 - DQ7 Input / Output Data I/O: The DQ0-DQ7 input and output data are synchronized with positive and negative edges of DQS and DQS#.
 The I/Os are byte-maskable during Writes.

 ODT Input On Die Termination: ODT (registered HIGH) enables termination resistance internal to the DDR3 SDRAM.
-When enabled, ODT is applied to each DQ, DQS, DQS#.
-The ODT pin will be ignored if Mode-registers, MR1and MR2, are programmed to disable RTT.
+When enabled, ODT is applied to each DQ, DQS, DQS#, DM/TDQS and TDQS# signal.
+(When TDQS is enabled via Mode Register A11=1 in MR1) The ODT pin will be ignored if Mode-registers, MR1and MR2, are programmed to disable RTT.

 RESET# Input Active Low Asynchronous Reset: Reset is active when RESET# is LOW, and inactive when RESET# is HIGH.
 RESET# must be HIGH during normal operation.
 RESET# is a CMOS rail to rail signal with DC high and low at 80% and 20% of VDD

 Vdd Supply Power Supply: +1.5V ±0.075V

 Vss Supply Ground

 Vddq Supply DQ Power: +1.5V ±0.075V.

 Vssq Supply DQ Ground

 Vrefca Supply Reference voltage for CA

 Vrefdq Supply Reference voltage for DQ

 ZQ Supply Reference pin for ZQ calibration.

 NC - No Connect: These pins should be left unconnected.